koenigderluegner/pokesprite/readme.md

 ## Sprites and metadata

 This project contains both Pokémon box sprites and item sprites.
-For Pokémon, both the old style sprites from *Pokémon Sun/Moon* (Gen 7) and the new style sprites from *Pokémon Sword/Shield* (Gen 8), including the DLC, are included, as well as a number of unofficial sprites for *Pokémon Legends: Arceus*.
+For Pokémon, both the old style sprites from *Pokémon Sun/Moon* (Gen 7) and the new style sprites from *Pokémon Sword/Shield* (Gen 8), including the DLC, are included, as well as a number of unofficial sprites for later games up to *Pokémon Scarlet/Violet*.
 Item sprites are available with Gen 8 style white outlines and without.

 | Directory | Example | Size | Type | Description |
 |:----------|:-------:|:----------|:-----|:------------|